tj-wells/coti-docker-method/README.md

 where,

-- SERVERNAME is your desired testnet URL is in the format "my-node.com", i.e. without 'http(s)://' and 'www.'.
+- SERVERNAME is your desired testnet URL is in the form "my-node.com" (i.e. without 'http(s)://' and 'www.').
   - If you're using a subdomain, include that too, for example, "testnet.my-node.com".
 - the version you wish to run to should be in the format "X.Y.Z", for example, "3.1.2".
 See the list below for the versions currently available for installation.